PromtEngineer/localGPT-Vision/README.md

 # localGPT-Vision

 localGPT-Vision is an end-to-end vision-based Retrieval-Augmented Generation (RAG) system.
 It allows users to upload and index documents (PDFs and images), ask questions about the content, and receive responses along with relevant document snippets.
-The retrieval is performed using the [ColPali](https://huggingface.co/blog/manu/colpali) model, and the retrieved pages are passed to a Vision Language Model (VLM) for generating responses.
+The retrieval is performed using the [Colqwen](https://huggingface.co/vidore/colqwen2-v0.1) or [ColPali](https://huggingface.co/blog/manu/colpali) models, and the retrieved pages are passed to a Vision Language Model (VLM) for generating responses.
 Currently, the code supports these VLMs:

 - [Qwen2-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct)
 - [LLAMA-3.2-11B-Vision](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision)